NextFaze/ionic-manup/README.md

 ### Run the manup service before doing any application initialisation logic

-Modify your `app.component` class to call ManupService.versionCheck():
+Modify your `app.component` class to call ManupService.validate():

-`versionCheck` returns a promise that resolves if the version check was ok and the app can continue initialising.
+`validate` returns a promise that resolves if the version check was ok and the app can continue initialising.

 ```ts
 import { Component } from '@angular/core';